PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 production.
 Continue with sequential `uv` validation and complete checkpoint commits/pushes only.
 Do not create, update, reopen, or otherwise modify a pull request.

+## Terminal singleton/Clamp-SiNet characterization checkpoint

+The refreshed inventory contains 39 unconsumed lowerer results.
+The selected boundary starts with `_terminal_singleton_reshape_results`, the final statement inside the terminal `optimize_layout_transpose_chains` guard, and continues with the unconditional `_terminal_clamp_sinet_layout_results` immediately after that guard.
+The singleton lowerer wrapper delegates through `singleton_reshape_context`; the Clamp/SiNet owner receives `sinet_terminal_layout_recovery_context`.
+Both embed the exact Session `ModelIRPassContext`, while the latter also owns the unchanged pre-add/Resize callback.

+The characterization freezes enabled-path order, disabled-path non-execution of singleton work, and unconditional Clamp/SiNet execution.
+Singleton reshape retains exactly `include_layout_transpose=True` and `include_multi_branch_gate=True`, with duplicate-fanout disabled and spatial Concat post-Transpose left at its default.
+The complete nine-dictionary singleton schema, three-dictionary Clamp schema, and three-slot SiNet schema are fixed.
+The middle SiNet slot is the exact result returned by the existing pre-add/Resize callback.

+Recorded `cleanup.terminal.qkv_split_conv_concat_bridge` remains immediately before singleton work on the enabled path.
+Recorded `cleanup.terminal.sinet_hardswish_se` remains immediately after the unconditional Clamp/SiNet boundary.
+Both current results remain unconsumed, the singleton and SiNet compatibility wrappers remain available, and no public API, artifact, graph mutation, dependency, or TensorFlow boundary has changed.

+Production is unchanged pending `passes/terminal_singleton_clamp_sinet_orchestration.py` and `run_terminal_singleton_clamp_sinet_cleanup()`.
+The owner must conditionally call `run_singleton_reshape(context.pass_context, include_layout_transpose=True, include_multi_branch_gate=True)` only when `include_terminal_singleton=True`, then always call `run_terminal_clamp_sinet_layout_cleanup(context)`.
+It must return the raw singleton tuple or `None` followed by the raw Clamp/SiNet tuple, preserving result identities.
+The lowerer must replace only the two selected locals with `_terminal_singleton_clamp_sinet_results`, pass the original SiNet context and layout-optimization flag, and leave the guard's recorded QKV predecessor and the recorded HardSwish-SE successor outside the owner.

+Focused sequential validation reports `2 passed, 1 xfailed`; complete reference-based affected validation reports `633 passed, 1 xfailed`.
+The sole expected failure requires the intentionally absent owner.
+Production, both flag paths, the 39-result inventory, and the exactly 128-ID/128-owner phase store are unchanged.
+Ruff, bytecode compilation, and whitespace checks pass.
+No real-model conversion was repeated for this characterization.

+At resume, implement only this characterized optional owner and lowerer replacement, convert the strict xfail to runtime true/false order, context, option, non-call, callback, and result-identity coverage, and update only structural expectations made stale by the new outer route.
+Run affected and standard gates sequentially under `uv`, confirm the expected inventory reduction from 39 to 38, then commit and push the complete unit.
+Do not create, update, reopen, or otherwise modify a pull request.